1847123212/vl670/README.md

 But before you start, note that VL670 is already obsolete, its internal microcontroller also uses an unknown custom architecture, I suspect it's Xtensa.
-Its replacement, VL671, uses a different microcontroller (ARM Cortex) and a different firmware.
+Its replacement, VL671, uses a different microcontroller (ARM Cortex M3) and a different firmware.

-Reverse engineering an uncommon architecture's firmware for an already obsolete chip is not productive.
-I suggest leaving the proprietary VL670 firmware as-is, instead, wait for the VL671 development board (I should be able to finish it within a month) and work on the upcoming VL671 firmware instead.
+I suggest leaving the proprietary VL670 firmware as-is since its architecture is less known and the chip is already obsolete.
+Instead, work on the VL671 firmware instead.

 ### Theory of Operation